-China Daily reports, “Japan apologizes for annexation of Korean Peninsula”
+China Daily recently reported, “Japan apologizes for annexation of Korean Peninsula.”

 I think this is a responsible move on Japan’s part.
 It is a step forward in reconciliation.
 Some people argue unless the Japanese take full responsibility for their past atrocities, warming of relations with Japan should not be allowed.
 That is backwards.
 I have always said in the past, the warming of relations gives confidence and actually allows both parties to face a difficult past.
 This is more in tuned with human nature.
 Of course, this does not mean the past ought to be forgotten.

 For the Chinese people, they in fact have shown incredible forbearance.
 The ultimate lesson of this recent history for us all is to not let it repeat.
 That should be a goal our generation work towards.
 If we do not, we are in fact likely sewing the seeds for our future generations to repeat the past.
 The Chinese government is expanding relations with Japan despite this unresolved history.
 That is responsible, wise, and admirable.

 Here is the brief report carried on China Daily:

 The apology came ahead of the 100th anniversary of Japan’s annexation of the Korean Peninsula on August 29.
 Japan’s colonial rule of the Korean Peninsula extended from 1910 to the end of the Second World War in 1945.

 The move, directed at the Republic of Korea (ROK), is believed to aim to strengthen future-oriented ties between the two countries.